Suppose Pacioli Had a Computer

 Sorting is a rising-cost operation, the larger the job, the more costly per unit.
 Writing computer records is also costly because each written computer record must be checked.
 Posting is an expensive process in computer terms.
 Similarly, database joins are an expensive computer process.

-The Data-Pattern Index accomplishes the task of posting without sorting or copying onto disk -- and leaves the journal entries intact! (it reports the relevant flows to each ledger-side.)
+The Data Pattern Index accomplishes the task of posting without sorting or copying onto ledger -- and leaves the journal entries intact! (it reports the relevant flows to each ledger-side.)